openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

     characters in the course number.

     .. note:: If your course will be open to the world, be sure to include the "x".
 If it is exclusively an on-campus offering, do not include the "x".*

   * For **Course Run**, enter the term in which your course will run.
 For example, enter 2014SOND or T2_2014.
 Do not include spaces or special characters.

     The value that you enter for the run does not affect the course start date that you define for the course.
-See :ref:`Set Important Dates for Your Course` for more information.
+For more information, see :ref:`Scheduling Your Course`.

-4. Click **Save.**
+4. Select **Save.**

-You then see the empty Course Outline.
+You then see the empty course outline.

 .. _Edit Your Course: